hashicorp/vault/website/source/docs/config/index.html.md

       by default that TLS will be used.

   * `tls_cert_file` (required unless disabled) - The path to the certificate for TLS.
+This is reloaded via SIGHUP.

   * `tls_key_file` (required unless disabled) - The path to the private key for the certificate.
+This is reloaded via SIGHUP.

   * `tls_min_version` (optional) - **(Vault > 0.2)** If provided, specifies
       the minimum supported version of TLS.
 Accepted values are "tls10", "tls11"